PsuAstro528/Spring2019-website-src/content/lessons/week5/discuss.md

 ___
 ## Project: Parallelization

-What dimension(s) will you parallelize over?
+What dimension(s) of your problem will you parallelize over?

+Implications for
+- Plaussibility of improveing performance
+- What architectures you target
+- How you setup your data structures
 ---

 # Reading Questions